miguel-ambrona/sherlock/README.md

 developed and offered by [Niklas Fiekas](https://github.com/niklasf).
 Thank you both! :heart:

 ## Examples

 ### Check the legality of a position

+ A position is *legal* iff it can be achieved in an actual game.

  Consider the following position where en-passant is possible on d3 and all castling rights are still available: